 Everyone in the UK is allowed to make a profit on sales of £11,100 each tax year without paying CGT.
 This means if you buy modest amounts of taxable gold or silver, say £5,000; even if the price has doubled when you come to sell, you’ll still fall within your tax-free annual limit.

-However if you also need to sell other taxable assets, such as shares, in the same tax year, you’ll probably wish you owned more tax-free gold or silver.
+However, if you also need to sell other taxable assets, such as shares, in the same tax year, you’ll probably wish you owned more tax-free gold or silver.

 With this in mind, you could sell small values of your taxable gold or silver so that you fall within your allowance.
-The annual calculations run from 6 April to the following 5 April, so you could sell some coins before year end and some just afterwards.
+The annual calculations run from 6 April to the following 5 April, so you could sell some coins before year-end and some just afterwards.

 The good news is that we focus on selling gold and silver coins which will never be liable for Capital Gains Tax.
-So if you’re wondering if silver or gold are the tax-free investment you’re looking for, you should look no further than the UK legal tender coins.
-Both gold and silver versions are very popular, partly due to their tax free nature, but also because they’re very liquid.
+So if you’re wondering if silver or gold is the tax-free investment you’re looking for, you should look no further than the UK legal tender coins.
+Both gold and silver versions are very popular, partly due to their tax-free nature, but also because they’re very liquid.
 So investing in them means they’re easy to sell at optimum prices, without sharing your profits with the Treasury.